essossolam/scripting-rt0801/shell/exercices/address_book.md

 Okay, it's boring, but here's your exercise for today:
 Create an addressbook program using the bourne or bourne-again shell.
-It should use functions to perform the required tasks.
-It should be menu-based, allowing you the options of:
+**It should use functions to perform the required tasks.
+It should be menu-based**, allowing you the options of:

 1. Search address book
 2. Add entries